 Time zone

-UTC+7 · +5 h in winter FR
+UTC+7 · +5 hours in winter FR

-The Angkor pass: price, duration, where to buy
+The Angkor Pass: price, duration, where to buy

 Access to the Angkor archaeological park has been paid since 1999, and the revenue directly funds the protection and restoration of the temples by Angkor Enterprise, the public body that manages the tickets.
-Three options are available, and the choice strictly depends on how much time you want to spend in the park.
+Three options exist, and the choice strictly depends on how much time you want to spend in the park.

 1-day pass